A hobby is an outside interest that you pursue for fun in your spare time.

 - Is your activity planned, organized and carried out in a businesslike manner? (business records, business premises, business bank account, business name, licenses, trademarks etc)

-With your new information from steps 1 & 2, go to the ATO website
+With your new information from steps 1 & 2, go to the ATO website and check whether you have a business or a hobby.

 Once you have read the above links, be aware that even if you "think" you are a hobby, you may actually be a small business from a taxation point of view?